50mL of x4 LS-C buffer concentrate (2.0M ammonium formate buffer, pH 9.0).

 Shipping The product should be shipped at ambient temperature.

 Handling: Ensure that any glass, plasticware or solvents used are free of glycosidases and environmental carbohydrates.
 Use powder-free gloves for all sample handling procedures and avoid contamination with environmental carbohydrate.

-Safety: Please read the Material Safety Data Sheets (MSDS’s) for all chemicals used.All processes involving hazardous reagents should be performed using appropriate personal safety protection – eyeglasses, chemically resistant gloves (e.g. nitrile), etc. – and where appropriate in a laboratory fume cupboard.
+Safety: Please read the Material Safety Data Sheets (SDS’s) for all chemicals used.All processes involving hazardous reagents should be performed using appropriate personal safety protection – eyeglasses, chemically resistant gloves (e.g. nitrile), etc. – and where appropriate in a laboratory fume cupboard.